-- technologies, to achieve environmentally friendly and sustainable heating and cooling systems.
-Heat pumps and solar collectors will be supported. - 3.39 According to Camden guidance, a decentralised energy network is a way of distributing the heat (and more rarely, power) generated from a given energy source(s)across multiple buildings or, as Camden prefers, multiple sites. - 3.40 All developments are to conform to Camden's water efficiency standards.
-Developments that remove soil, as for foundations for extensions, basements, etc., should mitigate for loss of water absorption by use of attenuation tanks and/or by removing hardstanding elsewhere on site.
+- 3.37 The green heating and cooling hierarchy emphasises energy conservation, followed by the utilisation of renewable energy sources and efficient technologies, to achieve environmentally friendly and sustainable heating and cooling systems.
+Heat pumps and solar collectors will be supported. - 3.38 According to Camden guidance, a decentralised energy network is a way of distributing the heat (and more rarely, power) generated from a given energy source(s)across multiple buildings or, as Camden prefers, multiple sites. - 3.39 All developments are to conform to Camden's water efficiency standards.

+Developments that remove soil, as for foundations for extensions, basements, etc., should mitigate for loss of water absorption by use of storm attenuation tanks and/or by removing hardstanding elsewhere on site.